What Is Data Wrangling and Why Does It Matter?

 Harvard Business School Online identifies six common processes used to inform your approach to data wrangling: discovery, structuring, cleaning, enriching, validating, and publishing [2].

-The first step helps you make sense of the data you're working with.
+The very first step helps you make sense of the data you're working with.
 You'll also need to keep the primary goal of the data analysis during this step.
-For example, if your organisation wants to gain customer behaviour insight, you might sort customer data according to location, promotional codes, and purchases.
+For example, if your organization wants to gain insight into customer behaviour, you might sort customer data according to location, promotional codes, and purchases.

-Once you've finished the first step, you might find raw data that could be more organised, complete, or misformatted for your purposes.
+Once you've finished the first step, you might find yourself with raw data that's disorganized, incomplete, or misformatted for your purposes.
 That's where data structuring comes into play.
 This is the process in which you transform that raw data into a form appropriate for the analytical model you want to use to interpret the data.

-During the data cleaning step, you remove data errors that might distort or damage the value of your analysis.
-This includes tasks like standardising inputs, deleting empty cells, removing outliers, and deleting blank rows.
-Ultimately, the goal is to ensure the data is as error-free as possible.

-Once you've transformed your data into a more usable state, you must determine if you have all the data you need for the project.
-If you don't, you can enrich it by adding values from other data sets.
-And if you do so, you might have to repeat steps one through three for that new data.

 Learning about data wrangling can open the door to several career paths.
 Some of the roles you might consider pursuing include: